Raidriar796/LiteStreams/README.md

 LiteStreams has a greater effect for hosts as the host has to send your traffic to everyone else in the session.

+### Experimental Host Management

+There is an experimental option which allows the host to apply all the above changes to other users, even if they don't have the mod.
+This results in exponentially greater bandwidth savings.

+A dynamic variable is created when hosting to broadcast to other users running the mod not to update their own streams anymore.

+Due to limitations with how streams work, streams are only modified when they are created.

 ## Requirements
 - [ResoniteModLoader](https://github.com/resonite-modding-group/ResoniteModLoader)